Naloxone is Available Upon Request

 If you or someone you know is at an increased risk for opioid overdose, you should carry naloxone and keep it at home.
 Naloxone is also known by other brand names such as Narcan and Kloxxado.
 Naloxone has no effect on someone not using opioid drugs.
 Naloxone kits are available to all Mississippi residents with no out of pocket cost.

-If you are requesting a naloxone kit from the Mississippi State Department of Health, you will be asked to complete a request form to receive your kit, and to watch a short training video that is provided at the end of the form.
+If you are requesting a naloxone kit from the Mississippi State Department of Health, you will be asked to complete a request form to receive your kit, and also to watch a short training video that is provided at the end of the form.
 Kits can be mailed to the address you provide.

 All information will be kept confidential.
 Your responses will only be used to identify areas of need and to help us improve services offered by our program.